 Everything You Need to Know About Water Fasting

-Written and Medically Reviewed by Ioannis Nikitidis MD, MSc, BSc on January 24, 2020.
+Medically Reviewed by Babar Shahzad, DR on January 24, 2020.

 Restricting food intake or fasting has been used for thousands of years whether it's for religious or spiritual reasons, to lose weight or just combat a certain health problem.
 Water fasting is a type of fast that restricts everything except water.
 Read on to find out everything you need to know about water fasting including the benefits, potential dangers and essential water fasting tips.